MooersLab/writingContract/README.md

 -	entries in annotated bibliography
 -	any other activity that advances the writing project

 E. Confirm achievement of A and B by sending an email with “Done" on the subject line to the Mentor by 11:59 PM.
-Done on Friday’s means that the book writing is finished.
+Done on Fridays means that the book writing is finished.

 F. The contractor may not do the following during the writing blocks and will restart if any interruptions occur.
 -	check e-mail